neobundy/cwkRaisingAIProtocol/protocol-public/rules/rules-session-checkpoint-management.md

 - **Memory State**: Global understanding vs. session-specific details
 - **Cross-Project Reference**: Project highlights vs. detailed session tracking

 Remember: The primary goal is to preserve context that would otherwise be lost when older messages drop from the active context window.
-Focus on what will be most valuable for maintaining continuity in ongoing work.
+Focus on what will be most valuable for maintaining continuity in our ongoing work together.